 There are a 24-pin main power supply connector(JPW1) and an 8-pin CPU PWR connector (JPW3) on the motherboard.
 These power connectors meet the SSI EPS 12V specification.
-The 4-pin 12V PWR supply located at JPW2 is also required to provide adequate power to the system.
+The 4-pin 12V PWR supply is required to provide adequate power to the system.
 See the table on the right for pin definitions.
 For the 8-pin PWR (JPW3), please refer to the item listed below.